Pull Requests

 - It is recommended to add unit tests for any new feature you implement.
 This makes sure that your feature continues to function as intended when other people (or you) make future changes to the code.
 To get a detailed coverage report use

-pytest --cov --cov-report html
+pytest --cov --cov-report html. - Run

-to make sure your changes don't break any existing code and adhere to our style requirements.
-If your code doesn't pass these, it can not be merged. - Make sure that your code is properly documented.
+- Make sure that your code is properly documented.
 Please refer to our Style Guide for instructions on how to format your comments.

 - If applicable, please also update or add to the documentation on readme.com.
 For instructions on how to do this, see our guide on contributing documentation.

-- Use callbacks for logging, and donβt put control logic into logging functions.
+- Use callbacks for logging, and don’t put control logic into logging functions.

 - Note that the random seed in Monty is handled using a generator object that is passed

-This rng is then passed to the various classes, and can be accessed in the sensorrng = np.random.RandomState(experiment_args["seed"])
+where needed, i.e. by initializing the random number generator withThis rng is then passed to the various classes, and can be accessed in the sensorrng = np.random.RandomState(experiment_args["seed"])

 modules, learning modules, and motor system with self.rng.
 Thus to use a random

-numpy method, call it with e.g.self.rng.uniform()
+numpy method, call it with e.g.self.rng.uniform()rather thannp.random.uniform()